jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

                     - operational management
     - **IDEAL Model**: developed by SEI, a model for software development that uses many of the SW-CMM attributes, using 5 phases:
         - Initiating: business reasons for the change are outlined, support is built, and applicable infrastructure is allocated
-        - Diagnosing: in this phase, engineers analyze the current state of the organization and make general recommendations for change
+        - Diagnosing: in this phase, engineers analyze the current state of the org and make general recommendations for change
         - Establishing: development of a specific plan of action based on the diagnosing phase recommendations
         - Acting: in this phase, the org develops solutions and then tests, refines, and implements them
         - Learning: continuously analyze efforts to achieve these goals, and propose new actions as required